R5D4/dark_forest/README.md

   * 'n', 'e', 's', 'w', etc. - to move out to another area in that direction
   * 'map' - draw the map
   * 'attack' - to attack the enemy once you see it
+  * 'time' - tell the time of day
+  * 'wait' - Wait for 1 hour
+  * 'rest' - Rest for 3 hours
+  * 'pray' - Pray to Elbereth (takes 1 hour)
+  * 'stats' - Print character stats

 ### Combat Commands
   * The player currently has three attacks.
 Type them once you're in combat.